Tab Benoit performs at the 2013 Blind Willie Blues Festival.

 Celebrate a Georgia Legend at the Blind Willie McTell Blues Festival

-Recognized as a top event by Southeast Tourism Society and the Wall Street Journal, the Blind Willie McTell Blues Festival debuted in 1993 and has been going strong ever since.
-Still staged in the same grassy field it debuted in, the event is held every May.
+Recognized as a top event by Southeast Tourism Society and the Wall Street Journal, the Blind Willie McTell Music Festival debuted in 1993 and has been going strong ever since.

 The festival is named for Blind Willie McTell, one of the all-time greats of country blues guitar, who was born just south of Thomson, Georgia, in the area known as Happy Valley in McDuffie County.
 He was inducted posthumously into the Georgia Music Hall of Fame in 1990.
 One of his most famous songs, “Statesboro Blues,” has been a staple for blues bands for decades and has been covered by artists such as The Allman Brothers Band and Taj Mahal.
 Many musicians consider McTell an influence, including Bob Dylan, who paid tribute to him with his song “Blind Willie McTell.”